xyloflake/SVC16/specification/specification.typ

 ) <inputs>

 The *key code* uses bitflags.
 The bits in @inputs are supposed to indicate if a key is currently pressed (and not if it was just pressed or released).
-As an example, if only the *A* and the *Down* key are pressed, the key code is equal to the number $2^0+2^3=9$.
+As an example, if only #emoji.a and #emoji.arrow.b are pressed, the key code is equal to the number $2^0+2^3=9$.

 #not-specified[
 - It is not guaranteed on which frame the virtual machine sees an input activate or deactivate.